A parameterized block-splitting preconditioner for indefinite least squares problem

 \section{Numerical experiments}

-I this section we present some numerical experiments to verify the theoretical results and show the effectiveness of the PBS preconditioner.
-Comparison with other recently proposed preconditioners are also given.
-All the numerical experiments have been done by some \textsc{Matlab} codes with a Laptop with 2.40 GHz central processing unit (Intel(R) Core(TM) i7-5500), 8 GB memory and Windows 10 operating system.
+we present some numerical experiments to verify the theoretical results and show the effectiveness of the PBS preconditioner.
+Comparison with other recently proposed preconditioners are also given. {All the numerical experiments have been conducted using some \textsc{Matlab} codes on a PC with a Pentium Dual-Core CPU, 4 gigabytes of RAM, and the Windows 7 operating system.}

 \begin{example} \rm We consider the matrices $A_1$ and $A_2$ as following

 and $b_1$ and $b_2$ are two vectors whose entries are all ones.
 We have